-Dr. Burch: No matter what the owner seems to try, after several months, some dogs are still not housetrained.
-Well before the several month mark, a dog that has seemed impossible to housetrain should have a good veterinary work-up.
-Once the dog has a clean bill of health showing there is not a physical problem, a good tip would be to consult with an animal behaviorist or experienced dog trainer.
+Dr. Burch: No matter what the owner seems to try, after several months, some dogs are still not house trained.
+Well before the several month mark, a dog that has seemed impossible to housemtrain should have a good veterinary work-up.
+Once the dog has a clean bill of health showing there is not a physical problem, a good tip would be to consult with an animal behaviorist or an experienced dog trainer.
 Look for someone who would be willing to observe your dog, complete an assessment, and develop a behavior plan for you.

 A Blueprint for Success

-As you can see, it takes patience, a positive approach, a real plan tailored to your pet's current abilities and persistence to properly housetrain any dog.
+As you can see, it takes patience, a positive approach, a real plan tailored to your pet's current abilities and persistence to house train any dog properly.
 Use Dr. Burch's tips and expertise to make your mission successful.